Toyota RAV4 Hybrid Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a Toyota RAV4 Hybrid are $1,146 a year for full coverage.
-Comprehensive costs approximately $240 each year, collision costs $380, and liability coverage is estimated at $390.
-Liability-only coverage costs approximately $438 a year, with high-risk coverage costing around $2,468.
-Teen drivers receive the highest rates at $4,330 a year or more.
+Average insurance rates for a Toyota RAV4 Hybrid are $1,146 a year including full coverage.
+Comprehensive costs approximately $240 each year, collision costs $380, and liability costs around $390.
+Buying just liability costs as low as $438 a year, with insurance for high-risk drivers costing around $2,468.
+Teenage drivers receive the highest rates at $4,330 a year or more.

 Average premium for full coverage: $1,146